wp-plugins/eg-attachments/readme.txt

 Just activate the **clicks counter** in the menu *Settings/EG-Attachments*, and then go to the menu **Tools / EG-Attachments statistics** to see how many clicks you have, for each document.

 == Frequently Asked Questions ==

+= How to display documents that are not related to the current post? = You have two ways:

+* Specify, with parameter **id**, the post to which documents are attached,
+* With the parameter **docid**, give the list of documents you want to display.

 = During post edition, how can I see the list of attachments that will be displayed? = In the menu **Settings / EG-Attachments**, in the chapter *Administration interface*, you can choose to show or hide, a metabox that displays attachments of the post being edited.